Finn Russell: Early life

+In 2013 Russell received the John Macphail Scholarship, linked with New Zealand's Lincoln University, spending 15 weeks in New Zealand's South Island playing for local clubs in the Christchurch area.
+He benefited from the facilities and specialist coaching offered by the Canterbury Rugby Football Union international high performance unit.

-Playing career
+Club career

-Early years
+Ayr

 Russell initially played rugby at Stirling County, but in 2011 moved to second-flight Falkirk to improve his chances of first XV club rugby.

-In 2012 Russell played at centre for Scotland at the World Rugby U20 Championships.

 Russell was selected to play for Ayr after the IRB Championship tournament, helping them win the league and cup double in the 2012–13 season of the Scottish Premiership.
 Russell joined Glasgow Warriors in 2012, but was injured in his first season.

-Club

-New Zealand

-In 2013 Russell received the John Macphail Scholarship, linked with New Zealand's Lincoln University, spending 15 weeks in New Zealand's South Island playing for local clubs in the Christchurch area.
-He benefited from the facilities and specialist coaching offered by the Canterbury Rugby Football Union international high performance unit.

 Glasgow Warriors

 Russell returned to Glasgow for the 2013/14 season.
 With Glasgow's top players away on international duty for the 2013 Six Nations Championship, Russell was named on the bench to face Zebre on 10 February 2013 as part of the 2012–13 Pro12 season, coming onto the field and making his professional debut at the 56th minute of the game.
 During the 2013–14 Pro12 season, Russell made his first start at the club, starting at Inside Centre against the Newport Gwent Dragons at Scotstoun Stadium on 22 November 2013.
-Glasgow Warriors Head Coach Gregor Townsend offered Russell a full-time contract with the club that began in the 2014–15 season.
+Glasgow head coach Gregor Townsend offered Russell a full-time contract with the club that began in the 2014–15 season.

-2014–15 also saw Russell play a prominent role in Glasgow Warriors' Pro12 title triumph.
-In the final match of the regular season, his personal points haul of 22 (including two tries) contributed to the bonus-point victory over Ulster needed to secure a home play-off.
+2014–15 also saw Russell play a prominent role in Glasgow's Pro12 title triumph.
+In the final match of the regular season, he scored 22 points (including two tries) in a bonus-point victory over Ulster which was needed to secure a home play-off.
 The following week, against the same opposition, Russell's pass to D. T. H. van der Merwe in the 75th minute resulted in a try, tying the score at 14–14.
-Russell then stepped up to slot home the decisive conversion from a wide angle to send Glasgow into the final.
+Russell then scored the decisive conversion from a wide angle to send Glasgow into the final.

-In the Final at Belfast's Ravenhill Stadium, Russell was again among the try scorers as Glasgow won their maiden title, also kicking four conversions in the 31–13 victory over Munster.
+In the final at Belfast's Ravenhill Stadium, Russell scored a try and four conversions in a 31–13 victory over Munster, as Glasgow won their maiden title.

 Racing 92

-On 29 November 2017, it was announced that Russell would leave Glasgow Warriors at the end of the 2017–18 season to play in France's Top 14 with Racing 92, where he was to replace All Blacks legend Dan Carter after the latter's move to Japan.
+On 29 November 2017, it was announced that Russell would leave Glasgow Warriors at the end of the 2017–18 season to play for French club Racing 92, where he was to replace All Black Dan Carter who was moving to Japan.

-In December 2022 it was announced that Russell will join Bath Rugby after the 2023 Rugby World Cup.
+In December 2022, it was announced that Russell would join Bath Rugby after the 2023 Rugby World Cup.